 From hardwood to softwood, timber is the comforting foundation for your home’s flooring, fencing and decking.
 Timber is fondly enjoyed by your closest friends and family, but ready to wear away at your hard work are freeloading termites.
-Your timber’s resistance to insects and harsh environmental conditions are determined by a range of ratings to grade strength, durability and hazard levels.
+Your timber’s resistance to insects and harsh environmental conditions is determined by a range of ratings to grade strength, durability and hazard levels.

-When embarking on a new DIY challenge at home, quickly decoding the numerous timber grades and classes is your headstart in building your upcoming timber project.
+When embarking on a new DIY challenge at home, quickly decoding the numerous timber grades and classes is your head start in building your upcoming timber project.
 Knowing the different types of timber ratings gives you long term security when it’s time to choose the right materials for your project.

 Contents